-Although the law was passed by Congress for the worthy purpose of fighting sex trafficking, its broad language makes criminals of those who advocate for and provide resources to adult, consensual sex workers and actually hinders efforts to
+Amendments.
+Although the law was passed by Congress for the worthy purpose of fighting sex trafficking, its broad language makes criminals of those who advocate for and provide resources to adult, consensual sex workers and actually hinders

 FOSTA made three major changes to existing law.
 The first two involved changes to federal criminal law:

 First, it created an entirely new federal crime by adding a new section to the Mann Act.
 The new law makes it a crime to "own, manage or operate" an online service with the intent to "promote or facilitate" "the

 prostitution of another person."
 That crime is punishable by up to 10 years in prison.
 The law further makes it an "aggravated offense," punishable by up to 25 years in prison and also subject to civil lawsuits if